 - Hubby sleeps on his back most of the time.
 I sleep on my side.

 - Hubby likes medium to firm support.
 I like very light support.

 - Hubby likes the My Pillow best.
-I like down pillows best.
+I like 100% down pillows or 50% down / 50% feather pillows best.

-- Hubby sleeps with one “firm” My Pillow.
+- Hubby sleeps with one “medium” My Pillow most of the time.
 I sleep with 2 “soft” down pillows.
-(Sometimes he likes to switch it up and sleep on a “medium” down pillow, but it has to be really scrunched up into a ball before he puts his head on it — for added support.)
+(Sometimes hubs likes to switch it up and sleep on a “medium” down pillow, but it has to be scrunched up into a ball before he puts his head on it — for the right amount of support.)

 Here’s what Cuddledown says about sleep position and pillow firmness:

 - Stomach sleepers need “extra soft” pillows to allow the head to sink to just the right level.